nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-B/README.md

 * `--specify-runsheet` - specifies the runsheet to use when multiple runsheets are generated
    > *Optional parameter used in Approach 1 for datasets that have multiple assays for the same amplicon target (e.g. [OSD-249](https://osdr.nasa.gov/bio/repo/data/studies/OSD-249)).*

+* `--visualizations TRUE/FALSE` - if set to TRUE, the [visualizations script](workflow_code/visualizations/Illumina-R-visualizations.R) will be run.
+Default: FALSE

 <br>

 **Parameter Definitions for `snakemake`**